 - the couple have had a child together,

-then the couple may also be in a de facto relationship.
+then the couple may also qualify.

 How a couple act in front of family and friends, and on social media is also a very important factor.
 The Court will accept evidence from family, friends and social media to refute or prove the existence of a de facto relationship.